greggman/html5bytebeat/README.md

 }
 ```

-But again, WTF is the point?
-If you're going to write real code with no limits then why
+But again, What is the point?
+If you're going to write real code with no limits
-do it this way all?
-Just write code, no need to try to cram it into a bytebeat player.
+then why do it this way all?
+Just write code, no need to try to cram it into a
+bytebeat player.

 Then I found that some people had added a time divisor.
-For example, instead
+For example, instead of
-of `t` counting in samples it can count in seconds (fractional values).
+`t` counting in samples it can count in seconds (fractional values).
 But again,
-WTF is the point?
-Why does this option need to exist when you can just divide `t`
+what is the point?
+Why does this option need to exist when you can just divide
-by the sample rate in the expression itself?
+`t` by the sample rate in the expression itself?

-It'd be like if someone added various options for time. `t = sample`, `t = sample / sampleRate`, `t = sin(sammple)`, `t = sin(sample / sampleRate)` etc. The whole
+It'd be like if someone added various options for time. `t = sample`,
+`t = sample / sampleRate`, `t = sin(sammple)`, `t = sin(sample / sampleRate)`,
-point is to **PUT THE MATH IN YOUR EXPRESSION!!!**.
-There's no need to add these
+etc...
+The whole point is to **PUT THE MATH IN YOUR EXPRESSION!!!**.
+There is
-options 😤
+no need to add these options 😤

 &lt;/rant&gt; 😛